jclaessens97/vue-plaid-link/README.md

 ## Using the pre-built component instead of the usePlaidLink composable

-If you cannot use Vue composables for legacy reasons, you can use the `PlaidLink` component.
+If you cannot use Vue composables for some reason, you can use the `PlaidLink` component.

 ℹ️ See full source code example at [examples/component.vue](examples/component.vue)